developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<Preload value="MyModule"/>

 ### PreloadLegacyActiveX
-Determines whether to preload the ActiveX object in webkit.
+Determines whether to pre-load the ActiveX object in webkit.
 Use this for backward compatibility with code written in PocketBrowser that used the ActiveXObject. **Applies to WM CE with the Zebra Webkit only**.

 **Possible Values**